 Lake Cumberland District Health Department aspires to work with community partners as we become our communities’ “chief health strategists” while facilitating Community Health Improvement Plans.
 For more information on these efforts, visit LCDHD: Health Assessments, Analyses and Statistics.

-Research prepared by the University of Kentucky, College of Public Health, with support from The Rober Wood Johnson Foundation titled, National Longitudinal Survey of Public Health Systems (NALSYS), 2018 Comparative Report of Survey Results, measures our district’s evolution over time in this regard.
+Research prepared by the University of Kentucky, College of Public Health, with support from The Rober Wood Johnson Foundation titled, National Longitudinal Survey of Public Health Systems (NALSYS), 2018 Comparative Report of Survey Results, measures our district’s evolution over time in this regard and shows that the Lake Cumberland area is making good progress.

 Also, Six Lake Cumberland Counties were identified by Robert Wood’s Johnson as “Bright Spots”, experiencing better health outcomes than expected compared to other Appalachian counties.
 For more information, see: Lake Cumberland “Bright Spots”.